hdossani/scala-lab/README.md

 ### Setup

-This set of instructions assume the following pieces of software are ***already installed*** on the machine:
+This set of instructions assumes the following pieces of software are ***already installed*** on the machine:

 - Java 8
 - Scala 2.11